Preventing Perinatal Transmission of HIV After Birth

 After birth, do babies born to women with HIV receive HIV medicines to prevent perinatal transmission of HIV?

+Antiretroviral therapy (ART) is the use of a combination of HIV medicines to treat HIV infection.
 After birth, all babies born to women with HIV should receive HIV medicines.
-This should be given as soon as possible after birth, preferably within 6 hours of delivery, to prevent perinatal transmission of HIV (also called mother-to-child transmission of HIV).
+This should be given as soon as possible after birth, preferably within 6 hours of delivery, to prevent perinatal transmission of HIV (transmitting HIV from mother to child).
 HIV medicines given to babies after birth protect against HIV that could have passed from mother to child during pregnancy or childbirth.
-(HIV medicines are called antiretrovirals.)
+HIV medicines are called antiretrovirals.

 What HIV medicines are given to babies after birth to prevent perinatal transmission of HIV?